 - The back-end interface to manage the galleries and the images in them became more cumbersome to use

 After repeated tries, I realized that on my site NextGEN was not going to play nice and kept reverting to the last stable version 1.9.13.
-In the mean time, I have been searching substitutes for managing my galleries and the photographs in them.
-It became painfully clear that once you invest into a technology rather heavily any ill behavior on the part of that technology becomes a huge issue going forward.
-I needed a substitute that would convert my galleries, about 300 of them, and handle about 5,500 photographs in those galleries.
+In the meantime, I have been searching for substitutes for managing my galleries and the photographs in them.
+It became painfully clear that once you invest in a particular technology heavily, any ill behavior on the part of that technology becomes a huge issue going forward.
+I needed a substitute that would convert my galleries, about three hundred of them, and handle about 5,500 photographs in those galleries.

 For a moment I thought I might have found a solution in MaxGalleria Lite which claimed to import NextGEN galleries.
-Sure enough, I installed and converted a few galleries to MaxGalleria format and they were good as before.
-However, during the conversion process MaxGalleria copies all the image files into a single month-year-based folder mixing all the images together.
+Sure enough, I installed and converted a few galleries to MaxGalleria format, and they were good as before.
+However, during the conversion process, MaxGalleria copies all the image files into a single month-year-based folder mixing all the images.
 Additionally, as I imported a few heavily populated galleries I ended up hundreds of photographs in a single folder.
-This happened after converting only 5-6 galleries and I had 295 more to go!
-I communicated with MaxGalleria team on WordPress.org support forum and they implemented a few of my suggestions but could not commit to segregating the galleries into different folders.
+This happened after converting only 5-6 galleries, and I had 295 more to go!
+I communicated with the MaxGalleria team on the WordPress.org support forum, and they implemented a few of my suggestions.
+But they could not commit to segregating the galleries into different folders.

-If you wish to switch from the last stable version of NextGEN 1.9.13 or earlier to NextCellent Gallery you may follow the steps below and under no circumstance should you delete NextGEN Gallery plugin.
+If you wish to switch from the last stable version of NextGEN 1.9.13 or earlier to NextCellent Gallery you may follow the steps below.
+And under no circumstance, should you delete the NextGEN Gallery plugin.
 You may lose all your galleries and images.
-Here is the safe process.
+Here is a safe process.